Anthony Taberna

-Antonio Talens Taberna Jr. (born January 16, 1975), popularly known as Anthony "Tunying" Taberna and also known as Ka Tunying, is a Filipino broadcast journalist and radio commentator.
+Antonio "Anthony" Talens Taberna Jr. (born January 16, 1975), also known as Ka Tunying or Tunying, is a Filipino broadcast journalist.

 At ABS-CBN, Taberna hosted television and radio programs covering news and public affairs.
 He is a former host of Umagang Kay Ganda (where he gained popularity in the segment "Punto por Punto") and XXX: Exklusibong, Explosibong, Exposé.
 As a radio anchor, Taberna is one of the lead anchors for Dos por Dos alongside Gerry Baja.
-He is also the former anchor of Iba-Balita and Mano Mano of Studio 23 and later News+ on S+A.
+He is also the former anchor of Iba-Balita and Mano Mano of Studio 23 and later News plus on S+A.

-Biography

 Early life and education

 Antonio Talens Taberna Jr. was born on January 16, 1975, in San Antonio, Nueva Ecija, the fourth of seven children.
 His father, Antonio Taberna Sr., was a provincial bus driver in Manila who only finished his education up until high school.
 His father died on August 18, 2002, after a period of ill health.
 His mother, Benita Talens Taberna, only finished her elementary education.